FAA's Final Rule for Pilot Duty and Rest Requirements

 Regardless of the variables involved in measuring fatigue, we do know that a lack of sleep causes certain errors.
 And in a weary economy, operators are trying hard to save as much money as possible.
 This means airlines are maximizing the work schedules of pilots, asking them to fly as much as humanly (and legally) possible.

 The National Transportation Safety Board (NTSB) has been making recommendations to the FAA regarding pilot fatigue since 1972, and the organization continues to find fatigue to be a factor in aircraft accidents.
 After a couple of significant accidents, like the Colgan Air crash in 1992 which brought public attention to the fatigue problem, the FAA took action on the role of fatigue in commercial aviation operations.
-Here are the highlights from the final rule:
+Here are some comparisons that highlight the differences between the old and new rules:

 - Old Rule: Different rest requirements based on domestic, international and unscheduled flights.